UK Shared Prosperity Fund

 Rural England Prosperity Fund

 In November 2022, the District Council submitted an addendum to our UKSPF investment plan to secure an additional £891k of capital funding, available to eligible rural authorities as a ‘top-up’ to UKSPF through Rural England Prosperity Fund (REPF).
 We are delighted to have since received confirmation of this funding which will enable us to support a variety of projects between April 2023 and March 2025.
+This will include a number of capital projects across the district that aim to improve connectivity, support the rural economy and improve access to social, physical and economic opportunities for rural people.

 Please find our privacy notice here: UKSPF Privacy Notice [122kb]